Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/gateio/resources/gateio.md

-GateIO is a basic SpotExchange adaptation for GateIO exchange.
+GateIO is a basic RestExchange adaptation for GateIO exchange.